Knight9876/Knight9876/README.md

 - Hi, I’m Yash Kamble.
 - A Frontend Developer skilled in React, TypeScript, BootStrap, Tailwind and Animation.
 - Currently learning Backend Development (MongoDB).
-Aiming for Full-Stack Developer (MERN).
+Aiming to be a Full-Stack Developer (MERN).
 - Pursued B.E.-I.T. from St. John College of Engineering and Management in 2025.
 - How to reach me:
 - 1. Mail: yashkamble824@gmail.com